philbuchanan/MilkCMS/readme.md

 # MilkCMS

-Milk is a simple file based CSM for writing.
+A lightweight file based CMS for writing.